How To Write a Cover Letter: Basics and Best Practices

 • Use paragraph breaks between different sections of your letter

-• Format information in bullet points where possible
+• Format information in bullet points when possible

 • Keep your cover letter limited to one page (three to four paragraphs)

-• Save your cover letter as a .doc or PDF file to ensure it’s compatible with applicant tracking systems
+• Save your cover letter as a .doc or PDF file for ATS compatibility

 Craft a compelling introduction

-The first paragraph of your cover letter is your elevator pitch.
+The first paragraph of your cover letter is your elevator pitch and should start with a strong hook.
 Use these opening sentences to grab the reader’s attention as you clearly and succinctly tell them why you’re the best person for the job.
-Some tips:

 • Specify the job title you’re applying for and express your enthusiasm for the role